1967 Mustang Photo Collection

 Trunk with what appears to be its original carpet and spare tire coverings in really good condition.

 Close up of the rear trunk mounted Ski Country Special badge.
-See
+See this one for how it may have looked when new.

 This 1967 Ski Country Special was ordered by Jess Hunter Ford of Pueblo Colorado.
 It still has its original dealer badge on the rear.